 Bends, swells and modulations

 Expressive dimensions can include skew and modulation effects affecting pitch and loudness: respectively, portamento and accent, glissando and dynamic swell, and vibrato and tremolo, all performed with some type of real-time gesture on the part of the performer.
 Similarly, there are many kinds of timbral effects which can be invoked which are specific to the type of instrument being designed.
-The manipulations which a performer makes are on a time scale which is slower than "automatic" features belonging to the timbral quality of a note.
-For example, fast, automatic pitch skew which quickly reaches the target pitch can be a characteristic of an instrument and is something "built-in" to its sound, outside the volition of the performer.
+The manipulations that a performer makes are on a time scale which is slower than ‘automatic’ features belonging to the timbral quality of a note.
+For example, fast, automatic pitch skew that quickly reaches the target pitch can be a characteristic of an instrument and is something ‘built-in’ to its sound, outside the volition of the performer.
 But even these automatic features can become dimensions of performer control if they are brought out in the design.
 Suppose that accents or portamento in the attack are programmed to be linked to key velocity in a way which further enhances the impression of dynamic level.
 In our example with three tone banks, the range of 127 velocity levels can be partitioned in a way which leaves considerable room for such expansion.

-Polyphonic keyboard instruments can be configured to have a "mono mode” option that constrains them to play single lines only.
+Polyphonic keyboard instruments can be configured to have a ‘mono mode’ option that constrains them to play single lines only.
 For legato-capable instruments like trumpet, a mono mode implementation automatically detects note overlaps which would then translate on a sampler into smooth transitions between wavetable loops (rather than a re-attack).
 Automatic portamento could be inserted at the transitions, if desired.

-The tone generator can take over the work required to for modulation effects like vibrato and tremolo.
+The tone generator can take over the work required for modulation effects like vibrato and tremolo.
 A low-frequency oscillator (LFO) is assigned to pitch or dynamic level to create continuous fluctuations (low-frequency refers to typical vibrato rates, for example, up to 8 Hz).
 The performer doesn't need to rapidly vibrate a wheel or pressure sensor to directly modulate the tone.
 Instead, at a level one level higher, their gesture will control dimensions of the LFO, for example, its amplitude (excursion) and / or frequency.
 These have large expressive potential, especially when combined with other pitch, loudness and timbre manipulations.

 Further methods to provide timbre variation in samplers include adding variable filters and variable mixtures of samples from different tone banks.
 Imagine a dynamic swell, possibly one mapped to increasing aftertouch pressure, and how it speaks more effectively if it gets brighter (spectrally richer) with more weight in the higher harmonics as it gets louder.